brucecai-2001/kabutack/README.md

 1. Server accepts user's query, if memory agent is employed, then the query will be sent to the memory agent to retrieval the related memory related to the current query such as user's preference.
 2. According to the user's intent(/chat_mode or /task_mode), the query and memory(if there is one) will be routed to the corresponding agent.
 3. chat agent's chat function will give response to user directly
-4. task agent accepts user's task and return, the tasks progress will be stored in a task progress queue, user client will get task progress from the queue util the task is finished.
+4. task agent accepts user's task and perform task by either react agent or code agent.

 <br>
 <br>